cf73/agpur/content/collections/pages/home.md

         type: hard_break
       -
         type: text
-        text: 'In order of preference, the available media for the Ag conductors to rest within are: a vacuum (rather impractical), air, and then the low dielectric involvement insulative barriers when necessary.
+        text: 'In order of preference, the available media for the Ag conductors to rest within are: a vacuum (rather impractical), air, and then the low dielectric effect insulative barriers when necessary.
 The best of these is arguably the fluorocarbon groups.'
       -
         type: hard_break
       -
         type: hard_break
       -
         type: text
-        text: "To minimize dielectric effect further, each individual\_ Ag strand used in ArgentPur is manually threaded through its own fluorocarbon tube that is 5-10x larger in size so that contact between the Ag conductor and its protective carrier is dramatically reduced indeed.\_ Capacitance and inductance are thus minimized, with no \"signal-hopping\" destructive interference across the frequency spectra."
+        text: "To minimize dielectric effect further, each individual\_ Ag strand used in ArgentPur is manually threaded through its own fluorocarbon tube that is 5-10x larger in size so that contact between the Ag conductor and its protective carrier is dramatically reduced by this air column.
+Capacitance and inductance are thus controlled, with no \"signal-hopping\" destructive interference across the frequency spectra.
+(See Core Technologies below.)"
       -
         type: hard_break
       -